June 28, 2023

 We spent the lunch break coming up with an idea of how much further we intended to go today.
 Our initial agreement was to hike roughly 15 miles each day so we didn’t overdo it too early into the trip.
 But as we looked at our map, the options up ahead were a mixed bag.

-There was a pond another 10 miles north of us, but neither of us were certain we’d be up for hiking quite that far today.
+There was a pond another 10 miles north of us, but neither of us was certain we’d be up for hiking quite that far today.
 My feet were still pretty chewed up from my Mt.
 Rainier climb a few days earlier.
-I had virtually every toe taped up thanks to the blisters acquired from the double walled boots I’d worn returning down from that 14,411-foot summit.
+I had virtually every toe taped up thanks to the blisters acquired from the double-walled boots I’d worn returning down from that 14,411-foot summit.
 Thus, I was more than eager to keep our mileage on the shorter side.

 There were also quite a few unsavory comments about that particular pond from the hikers just ahead of us.
 The consensus was that there was ample water there, but we’d have to endure mosquitoes, a thick coat of surface algae, and some mud if we wanted to camp anywhere near the water source.